- Exploring the historical town of Ronda

 - Tapas bar hopping in the fun filled town of Tarifa

-Following your flights into Malaga, your Skedaddle guide will meet you for the approx. 1.5 hour transfer to the magnificent town of Ronda, dramatically perched on the side of the El Tajo gorge.
+Following flights into Malaga, you’ll be transferred approx. 1.5 hours to the magnificent town of Ronda, dramatically perched on the side of the El Tajo gorge.

 After bike fitting and assembly, time will be given to discover Ronda at your own leisure.
 The old town is a beautiful example of Moorish architecture.
 Cobbled streets wind between the imposing white walls of palaces and grand residences, clinging to sandstone cliffs.
 Visit the museum of the infamous bandoleros, follow the history of bullfighting at Ronda’s elegant bullring or take your chance to relax on one of Ronda’s café terraces and watch the world go by in true Andaluz style.